Mullaghmullan: History

 From medieval times up to the early 1600s, the land belonged to the McKiernan Clan.
 Up until the 1650s, Mullaghmullan formed part of Coolnashinny or Croaghan townland and its history is the same until then.

 An inquisition of 1629 spells the name as Mullaghnemullin.

 An Inquisition held at Ballyconnell on 2 November 1629 stated that Sir James Craig owned the four polls of Craghan which contained, inter alia, a sub-division named Mullaghnemullin.
-Sir James Craig died in the siege of Croaghan Castle on 8 April 1642.
-His land was inherited by his brother John Craig of Craig Castle, County Cavan and of Craigston, County Leitrim, who was chief doctor to both King James I and Charles I.
+Sir James Craig met his demise during the siege of Croaghan Castle on 8 April 1642.
+Following his death, his land passed on to his brother, John Craig of Craig Castle, County Cavan, and of Craigston, County Leitrim.
+John Craig held the esteemed position of chief doctor to both King James I and Charles I.

 Lord John Carmichael (1710–1787), the 4th Earl of Hyndford of Castle Craig, County Cavan, inherited the lands from the Craig estate.
 In 1758 Carmichael sold the lands to the Farnham Estate of Cavan.
 The estate papers are now in the National Library of Ireland.
 The documents mentioning Mullaghmullan are at reference numbers MS 41,114 /7 and MS 41,114 /17.